dividedmind/statistics-done-wrong/significant-differences.rst

 would the :ref:`p value <p-values>` be?

 In this case, :math:`p< 0.05`.
-There is a statistically significant difference between the groups, even though the confidence intervals overlap.
+There is a statistically significant difference between the groups, even though the confidence intervals overlap. [#ttest]_

 Unfortunately, many scientists skip hypothesis tests and simply glance at plots to see if confidence intervals overlap.
 This is actually a much more